lambdaclass/curse_of_mirra/docs/src/how_to_add_feedbacks.md

 2. In the `FeedbackContainer` prefab add the new prefab you just created to the list of prefabs.

-3. Now you have to increase the new state to the `StateEffects` and use the value of PlayerEffect.
+3. Now you have to add the new state to the `StateEffects` enum and use the value of `PlayerEffect`.
 It's better with an example, if we would like to add the Effect state `Freeze`:
 ```
     private enum StateEffects
     {